masterspin/social-network/MATCH_FEATURE.md

 - Same pair cannot be matched multiple times
 - Chat deletion is per-user and irreversible
 - Messages are not deleted when a user leaves the chat
+- WebSocket connections are managed automatically by Supabase client
+- Chat component is reusable for other messaging features